-Quite a few watches on the market claim to be divers watches, but they simply aren't suitable to use for Scuba diving or other water sports.
-In this review, we're looking at the features of the SXK009 and compare it to the SKX007.
-We also look at the lume, the movement and what ISO 6425 certification means for this watch.
+Quite a few watches claim to be divers watches, but they simply aren't suitable to use for Scuba diving or other water sports.
+In this review, we're looking at the features of the SXK009 and comparing it to the SKX007.
+We also look at the lume, the movement, and what ISO 6425 certification means for this watch.

 If you already know the Seiko Divers SKX009 with a stainless steel bracelet is for you, click on the link below to see the current price on Amazon and any discounts that may apply.

 Click on the link below to take you to the answer of your most pressing questions or keep scrolling to read the entire review.

 What’s in the box?